STEPPING INTO A NEW ERA Interview: Sylvie Kauffmann Discusses the Complex Political Landscape Awaiting Kaja Kallas

 Copy

 In a recent interview with The Baltic Sentinel, influential French author and journalist Sylvie Kauffmann discussed her new book, "Blindsided," critiquing German and French policies toward Russia.
 Kauffmann noted her surprise that the book has yet to spark debate in France.
 She also emphasized the upcoming challenges for Kaja Kallas, the new EU High Representative for Foreign and Security Policy.
-According to Kauffmann, Kallas's primary challenges include assembling a capable team to address global issues beyond Russia and Ukraine, and avoiding the pitfalls that hindered her predecessor, Joseph Borrell.
+According to Kauffmann, Kallas's primary challenges include assembling a capable team to address global issues beyond Russia and Ukraine, and avoiding the traps that ensnared her predecessor, Joseph Borrell.

 Interviewer: How has your book “Blindsided” been received in France and Germany?
 Has it impacted the political discourse somewhat?